XDgov/data-design-standards/_components/labels.md

         <div>
           <h5 class="usa-color-heading">Why it Meets the Requirements</h5>
           <p>
-            In this example, the color of the background elements has been changed to meet the minimum contrast ratio when paired with white text.
+            In this example, the background color has been changed to meet the minimum contrast ratio when paired with white text.
 Alternatively, text elements can also
             be displayed just outside of visualization elements.